triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

 Because I'm not a Python developer, but I am learning!
 My background is in C/C++ with plenty of experience with shell scripting languages.

-### Why Use a Custom Triton Image?

-I decided to use a custom image for a few reasons.

-1. Given the answer above and the use of Triton CLI and a custom Python script, the initialization container needed both components pre-installed in it to avoid unnecessary use of ephemeral storage.

-    > [!Warning]
-    > Use of ephemeral storage can lead to pod eviction, and therefore should be avoided whenever possible.

-2. Since the Triton + TRT-LLM image is already incredibly large, I wanted to avoid consuming additional host storage space with yet another container image.

-    Additionally, the experience of a pod appearing to be stuck in the `Pending` state while it download a container prior to the initialization container is easier to understand compared to a short `Pending` state before the initialization container, followed by a much longer `Pending` state before the Triton Server can start.

-3. I wanted a custom, constant environment variable set for `ENGINE_DEST_PATH` that could be used by both the initialization and Triton Server containers.

 ### What is the `client/` Folder For?